 Bondas live in the remote Bonda hills.
-The landscape is quite inspiring with steep roads to climb up the green hill slopes and amazing jungles that seem to go for ever.
-The Bondas are national tribe of people approximately 5000 in number, living in the confined hill regions to the Malkangiri district of southwestern most Orissa, near to the confluence to the three states of Orissa, Chhattisgarh, and Andhra Pradesh.
-The Bonda are scheduled tribe of India and are also known as Remo.
+The landscape is quite inspiring with steep roads to climb up the green hill slopes and amazing jungles that seem to go forever.
+The Bondas are a national tribe of people approximately 5000 in number, living in the confined hill regions to the Malkangiri district of southwestern most Odisha, near to the confluence to the three states of Orissa, Chhattisgarh, and Andhra Pradesh.
+Bonda has a scheduled tribe of India and is also known as Remo.

-The Saora or Sora are the tribe from Southern Odisha.
-The Saoras are second most outstanding tribal community in the Rayagada district of Odisha.
-They are also present in some specific places of Koraput and Gajapati Districts.
+The Saora or Sora is the tribe from Southern Odisha.
+The Saoras are second-most outstanding tribal communities in the Rayagada district of Odisha.
+They are also present in some specific places of Koraput and Gajapati districts.
 They sometimes are called Lanjia Saoras because of their dress pattern of wearing a loin cloth hanging from behind which could be mistakenly known as a tail by a stranger.
 Their highest concentration could be found in the Puttasingi area.

 Juang is a jungle tribe of Odisha.
 They are found in only two of the tributary states, namely Dhenkanal and Keonjhar.
 The population is estimated to about 10,000.
 Their language belongs to the Munda family.
 They have no traditions, and they broke all connections with Hos or the Santal and claim to be the true aborigines.